 What is a fixie?
 Fixed-gear bike vs singlespeed

 ‘Fixie’ is used as a bit of a catch-all term for bikes with a singlespeed drivetrain.

 A singlespeed bike has only one gear ratio – a single chainring and only one rear sprocket.
-However, describing every bike as a fixie isn’t technically correct in every case.
+However, describing every bike as a fixie isn’t technically correct.

-It’s important to stress that not all singlespeed bikes are fixies; a true fixed gear doesn’t have a freewheel, so your legs are permanently engaged with the rear wheel – when you’re moving, you’re pedalling.
+A true fixed-gear, or fixed-wheel, bike doesn’t have a freewheel.
+Your legs are engaged permanently with the rear wheel – when you’re moving, you’re pedalling.

 A singlespeed bike gives you a single gear ratio with a freewheel.
 This means you can stop pedalling and coast as you ride, as you would with a regular geared bike.

-In practice, most complete fixed gear bikes come with a flip-flop rear wheel.
-This sees a fixed cog fitted to one side of the hub and a freewheel to the other.
+Most complete fixed-gear bikes come with a flip-flop rear wheel.
+These have a fixed cog fitted to one side of the hub and a freewheel to the other.